 The County Administrator shall have fourteen (14) calendar days to review the grievance and determine if resolution can be reached.
 If the grievance cannot be resolved, the County Administrator or their designee shall deliver a written response to the Grievant with a brief explanation as to why the grievance is denied.
 The employee shall have fourteen (14) calendar days following receipt of the Administrator's denial of a grievance to file a written request on form Attachment D with the County Administrator for a Hearing.
 A \$50 administrative fee must accompany all Hearing requests.
-Failure of the County Administrative fee for a Hearing from the employee within fourteen (14) calendar days shall constitute a waiver of the employee's right to use the grievance procedure and an abandonment of the grievance.
+Failure of the County Administrator's office to receive a written request accompanied by the required administrative fee for a Hearing from the employee within fourteen (14) calendar days shall constitute a waiver of the employee's right to use the grievance procedure and an abandonment of the grievance.